1926 Atlantic hurricane season: October tropical depression

 A trough organized into a tropical depression just east-northeast of Bermuda on October 17.
 Atmospheric pressures as low as 1000 mbar were observed as the system moved eastward.
 However, by October 18, the depression degenerated back into an open trough.

 Tropical Storm Eleven

-Around 06:00 UTC on November 12, a tropical depression developed about 115 mi north of El Porvenir, Kuna Yala, Panama.
+Around 06:00 UTC on November 12, a tropical depression developed about 115 mi north of El Porvenir, Panama.
 Moving northwest, the cyclone rapidly attained peak winds of 40 mph early on November 13 but failed to intensify further over the next three days.
 Passing less than 50 mi west of the Swan Islands, Honduras, early on November 14, the cyclone gradually turned north by the afternoon.
 Curving parabolically to the northeast on November 15, it weakened to a tropical depression early the next day before hitting the Isla de la Juventud in Cuba.
 12 hours later, after striking mainland Cuba, it dissipated over the southern Straits of Florida.